TinyCircuits/TinyTV-site/docs/TinyTV-Converter-App.md

 ## Troubleshooting

-- **"I'm getting an error on my Mac device about allowing the accessory to connect?"** - Please review the <a href="#installation" alt="">**installation steps**</a> for MacOS to remedy the error.
 - If the TinyTV 2 or TinyTV Mini USB device does not appear on your computer - your USB-C cable may not have the necessary data connections required for transferring data.
 Try using other USB-C cables.
 - If you cannot see the resulting converted video, refresh your file explorer in the directory you saved the file. _Try pressing the convert button again if the video is not present._
-- Do not use the same title for converted videos repeatedly in the same file location.
-The file will not be overwritten correctly and only the first video with the title will be saved.
-Change the title each time you press the convert button to avoid errors or losing video data.